CVEProject/automation-working-group/AWG_Charter.md

 ## **Automation Working Group Charter**

-Version 2.0
+DRAFT --- Version 2.1 -------

-(This version of the CVE AWG Charter was approved and effective August 24, 2021)
+(This version of the CVE AWG Charter is being considered for adoption at the June 25, 2024 AWG meeting).

 ## CVE Automation Working Group Overview